The Garden Grazer

 Storing

 Store leftovers in an airtight container in the fridge.
 I find they keep well for about 4-5 days.
-Simply reheat in the microwave when ready to enjoy.
+Simply reheat in the microwave or in a small saucepan on the stovetop when ready to enjoy.

-Freezer: I have not tried freezing this recipe.
+Freezer: I haven't tried freezing this recipe.
 Soups with pre-boiled pasta generally don't retain their shape and texture very well after you freeze, thaw, and reheat it.

-Vegan minestrone soup in a white bowl garnished with fresh parsley
+Close up view of minestrone soup in a white serving bowl with spoon

 For more inspiration, also browse all easy vegan dinner recipes or soup recipes.

-Vegan minestrone soup in a white bowl garnished with fresh parsley
+Vegan minestrone soup in a white bowl on a wooden table

 Vegan Minestrone Soup (Easy!)